-This trend appears to be global, with French customs reporting a rise in Provence rosé volumes exported to countries such as Brazil and Russia as well.
+The trend appears to be global, with French customs also reporting a rise in Provence rosé volumes exported to countries such as Brazil and Russia.

 Discover new labels

-Nearly 125 Provence domaines are already active in the U.S., and more are looking to extend their reach to the American market.
+More than 125 Provence domaines are already active in the U.S., and others are looking to extend their reach to the American market.
 Are you…

-- an importer looking for new Provence rosé labels that meet specific criteria?
+- an importer looking for new wine labels that reflect Provence's diverse terroir?

-- a distributor who wants to get connected with importers of rosés from Provence?
+- a distributor who wants to get connected with importers of fine wines from Provence?

-- a retailer looking for a distributor or importer of fine dry rosés?
+- a retailer looking for a distributor or importer of unique Provence rosés?

-- a wine educator who wants to train others about rosé de Provence?
+- a wine educator who wants to train others about rosé from Provence?